Updated: Mar 7

 Jay cocked his head at me with a “this again” look in between the puff of his Black & Mild, and I cocked my head back at him with raised eyebrows, pressing the question again.

 “You know what I’m talking about, Jay, and don’t call me girl.
 I’m not one of your little hussies.”
 I nudged his shoulder and he slightly tilted in Mama’s rocking chair.
+His durag shook in the motion and Jay quickly put down the cigarillo on Mama’s ashtray to retighten it, flexing his biceps.

 "This,” I said, holding my hand out past the porch balcony, and pointing to Mechanicsville, our block --his streets.
 “When are you going to give this up?
 Mama needs you Jay, and it’s only a matter of time before you piss off the right person and they put a bullet in your ass.”